nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_clinical_area_config.md

 Where a clinical area has been turned off, it will create a section.section.entry (or section.entry) entry with the:

--   `List.entry.item.display` set to “[Clinical area] items are unavailable.”
+-   `List.entry.item.display` set to “[Clinical area] items have been disabled.”

        Where [Clinical area] identifies the type of the clinical item that isn't available.